sansevieria varieties

 sansevieria cylindrica

 This plant is commonly known as the cylindrical snake plant or African spear plant.
-The long tubular leaves in different shades of green fan out from the base of the plant.
+The long tubular leaves in different shades of green fan out from the base of the cylindrical snake plant.
 It is a large species that can reach nearly 7ft (2m) long when grown outdoors.
 Indoors, however, they look striking in pots with a manageable height of 12-16 inches (0.3-0.4m).

 Sansevieria zeylanica